 There are plenty of ways to spend a day in North Wales.
 You can do so many things, from surfing at an inland lagoon to climbing the highest peaks in Snowdonia.
 There is something there for everyone.
 In this blog post, I will be talking about some of the best things that you can do and how to spend a day in North Wales!

-The other week I was able to take my boyfriend to some of my favourite places in North Wales.
-But we only had one full day to explore.
-That meant we had to make the most of the limited time we had there.
-I drove us across dramatic mountains to some gorgeous destinations.
+North Wales is one of my favourite places to explore, I could easily spend weeks exploring the area.
+But if you only had one full day to explore then here are some of the best places to visit with the limited time.
+I drove across dramatic mountains to some gorgeous destinations.
 These locations are perfect for everyone, whether you are travelling by yourself or as part of a family.

 There are a lot of things that you can see with just one day in Wales.
 A lot of the locations are close to each other, this makes them easy to travel too.
 Despite this, I always drive to Wales the day before.
 It’s usually in the late afternoon, normally after I have finished work.
 By doing this it means you get a full day to explore instead of cutting into that time by driving to the location.